abn-illia-lebid/abn-meetup/README.md

 ### Traceability matrix

 Then we define the requirements.
-Usually traceability matrix is split per page.
+Usually, traceability matrix is split per page.
 So we have traceability matrix for catalog, product cart, checkout, and payment.

 Let's briefly go through all of the requirements, to see how you approach the traceability matrix.